soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

-We can sometimes use `type`s to give a bit more clarity to our code, but they are much less useful than `newtype`s which allow us to *distinguish* between two types that have the same type representation.
+We can sometimes use `type`s to give a bit more clarity to our code, but they are much less useful than `newtype`s which allow us to *distinguish* two types with the same type representation.

 ## The rest of the owl